Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

 \subsection{Central Limit Theorem}

-In this section, we prove the central limit theorem for the Horvitz-Thompson estimator.
-We begin by stating the martingale central limit theorem, which serves as the main tool for our proof.
+In this section, we prove a central limit theorem for the AIPW estimator.
+We begin by stating the martingale central limit theorem, which is the main tool for our proof.